 - The article (in .doc or .docx format), approximately 900 words

-- A headshot and bio for the author profile at the end of the post.
-Your bio may not be longer than 100 words and may include a link to your website.
+- A headshot and bio for the author’s profile at the end of the post.
+Your bio should be no longer than 100 words and may include a link to your website.

-- Any images for your post, indicating the source and proof of permission to use the image.
+- When submitting images for your post please provide the source and proof of permission to use the image.

 We serve professional interpreters.
-In ATA, our members are medical, court, education, conference, community and liaison interpreters, among others.
-Bear in mind that a large percentage of the ATA Interpreting Division members also translate.
+ATA Interpreters Division members are medical, court, education, conference, community, and liaison interpreters, among others.
+Alarge percentage of the ATA Interpreting Division members also translate.
 We seek posts that serve all our members in all of their professional capacities.

 Length and layout

-We strive to keep blog posts short, as close to 900 words as possible.
-We want to strike a balance between a quick thought and an academic thesis.
-We encourage the use of bulleted or numbered lists, if applicable to the post.
-However, since one of the functions of the Division is to bring new information to the field, we appreciate some longer posts if the information is well researched and written.
+Blog posts should be short, as close to 900 words as possible.
+The use of bulleted or numbered lists, if applicable, is encouraged.
+However, since one of the functions of the Division is to bring new information to the field, we appreciate some longer articles if the information is well-researched and well-written.
 We will evaluate those articles on a case by case basis and find ways to bring top quality material to our members.

 We encourage authors to follow the University of Chicago Fair Use guidelines as they prepare their articles.
 These guidelines are media neutral and have been adopted by a broad spectrum of publishers.

-The ID Blog team follows a three-step process which applies to all text submitted (article and bio).
+The ID Blog team follows a three-step process for all texts submitted (article and bio).

 Step 1.
-The Content Editor checks whether the post generally meets our Author Guidelines and determines whether to accept it for further editing or not.
+The Content Editor verifies that the article meets our Author Guidelines and determines whether to accept it for further editing or not.

 Step 3.
-The Copy Editor team checks the article for mechanics and consistency with the style guide the ID blog follows.
-The Copy Editor sends the article back to the author, who may decide to accept or reject the changes.
-If the author and the copy editor cannot agree on the changes, the article will not be published.
+The Copy Editor checks for mechanics and consistency with the style guide referenced above.
+They then send the article back to the author, who may decide to accept or reject the changes.

-- be consistent with the ATA Code of Ethics and current interpreters’ codes of ethics,
+- must be consistent with the ATA Code of Ethics and current interpreters’ codes of ethics,

 - may not be self-promotional, and